 The team reached youth directly by visiting several tertiary institutions in Adamawa state, including the Modibbo Adama University of Technology, the Federal College of Education, Yola, and the Adamawa State University, Mubi.
 We held seminars discussing religious tolerance and encouraging audiences to find what they had in common with their counterparts of different faiths to the end of finding common ground.

 The iBelieve Tournament was a four-game football tournament we organized to engage at-risk youth of different religions in the neutral space of the football field.
 The tournament featured trophies and cash prizes for all participants and engaged religious and community leaders in Adamawa State for support.
 We also handed out GREEN cards at the games, awarded to players who helped up members of the other team when they fell.

 Starting out as the #IAmABeliever Campaign in 2016, we created iBelief walls in tertiary institutions in Adamawa State.
 The walls encouraged people to express themselves by writing out their beliefs in a neutral space, and helped people find commonalities that transcended religion in their beliefs in love, peace, happiness and other such uniting ideas.
-In short, the iBelief wall taught us that we all have more in common than we think!
+It was a physical expression of the conceptual "space where several beliefs can coexist".
+The iBelief wall taught us that we all have more in common than we think!